Virtual network traffic routing

 When you override the 0.0.0.0/0 address prefix, in addition to outbound traffic from the subnet flowing through the virtual network gateway or virtual appliance, the following changes occur with Azure's default routing:

-- Azure sends all traffic to the next hop type specified in the route, including traffic destined for public IP addresses of Azure services.
+Azure sends all traffic to the next hop type specified in the route, including traffic destined for public IP addresses of Azure services.
 When the next hop type for the route with the 0.0.0.0/0 address prefix is Internet, traffic from the subnet destined to the public IP addresses of Azure services never leaves Azure's backbone network, regardless of the Azure region the virtual network or Azure service resource exist in.
 When you create a user-defined or BGP route with a Virtual network gateway or Virtual appliance next hop type however, all traffic, including traffic sent to public IP addresses of Azure services you haven't enabled service endpoints for, is sent to the next hop type specified in the route.
-If you've enabled a service endpoint for a service, traffic to the service is not routed to the next hop type in a route with the 0.0.0.0/0 address prefix, because address prefixes for the service are specified in the route that Azure creates when you enable the service endpoint, and the address prefixes for the service are longer than 0.0.0.0/0.
+If you've enabled a service endpoint for a service, traffic to the service isn't routed to the next hop type in a route with the 0.0.0.0/0 address prefix, because address prefixes for the service are specified in the route that Azure creates when you enable the service endpoint, and the address prefixes for the service are longer than 0.0.0.0/0.

 You're no longer able to directly access resources in the subnet from the Internet.
 You can indirectly access resources in the subnet from the Internet, if inbound traffic passes through the device specified by the next hop type for a route with the 0.0.0.0/0 address prefix before reaching the resource in the virtual network.
 If the route contains the following values for next hop type: